AndreGregu/chap-core/README.md

 # CHAP-compatible example of model assessment
-This tutorial provides a guide to and examples of how to do model assessment in CHAP with user-defined evaluation criteria in python.
+This tutorial provides a guide to and examples of how to do develop a new (custom) evaluation metric that can be used for model evaluation in CHAP.

 ## Representations of Observations and Predictions
-Observations and predictions are represented using a nested dataclass structure.
-This design choice reflects the nature of the data: each datapoint is associated with a specific time period, region, and value (which may be a single value or a set of samples).
+Observations and predictions are each represented using a nested dataclass structure.
+This design choice reflects the nature of the data: each datapoint connects a specific time period, region, and value (which may be a single value or a set of samples).

 To avoid a flat and error-prone representation, and to increase flexibility, the following structure is used: